-■The era of electric vehicles is our future and electric co-ops are leading the way with our ChargeChangeKY cars to educate members.
-Read the latest on electric vehichles and find useful fact sheets at KentuckyLiving.
+■ The era of electric vehicles is our future and electric co-ops are leading the way with our ChargeChangeKY cars to educate members.
+Read the latest on electric vehicles and find useful fact sheets at KentuckyLiving. com when you search "electric vehicles."
+Photo: Tim Webb

-South Kentucky RECC and Kentucky's Touchstone Energy Cooperatives are proud partners of Honor Flight, which flies World War II, Korean War and Vietnam War veterans to Washington, D.C., for a one-day all-expense-paid visit to their memorials.
+■ South Kentucky RECC and Kentucky's Touchstone Energy Cooperatives are proud partners of Honor Flight, which flies World War II, Korean War and Vietnam War veterans to Washington, D.C., for a one-day all-expense-paid visit to their memorials.
 Each year, co-op employees and their families are on hand at Lexington's Blue Grass Airport to greet these heroes at the end of their trip.
 Photo: Linda Perry